selfcan/BlueGauge/README-en.md

 3. set color, open tray menu -- `Settings` -- `Open Config`
 `highlight_color` = `"Hex color code，e.g. #4CD082"`( Default green, highlight color turns red when the device battery is low )
 `background_color` = `"Hex color code，e.g. #DADADA"` ( The default gray color is adjusted according to the system theme, and it is not recommended to modify it )
-4. restart BlueGauge
+    Restart BlueGauge after updating the configuration
-5. others: set the icon color to the connection color in `Settings`-`Tray Options`
+4. others: set the icon color to the connection color in `Settings`-`Tray Options`

 <div align="center">
     <div style="display:flex; justify-content:space-between; width:100%; margin:0 auto;">